 Design Methodology

 The design process is illustrated in Figure 17.
-Concerning the geometric and photometric layout a spreadsheet is provided by IALA.
+A spreadsheet considering the geometric and photometric layout of leading lines is provided by IALA.

 The basic input for all calculations are the dimensions of the channel.
 The calculation should start with an initial (preliminary) assessment of the tower positions according to chapter 6.1.

-From then on, the design methodology is 'trial and error', that means that the designer defines input parameters and looks whether the output gives sufficient results.
-When the results are not sufficient the input has to be changed until all results are acceptable (iteration loop).
-The result is a complete geometric and photometric layout.
+From then on, the design methodology is 'trial and error', that means that the designer defines input parameters and looks whether the output gives suitable results.
+When the results are not suitable the input has to be changed until all results are acceptable (iteration loop).
+The result is a complete geometric (distances, dimensions) and photometric (light intensities) layout.
 For identification the inputs are numbered with a prefix "#", the outputs with "%" and the checks with "§".